Consistency

 Weaviate uses eventual consistency to improve availability.
 Read and write consistency are tunable, so you can tradeoff between availability and consistency to match your application needs.

 The animation below is an example of how a write or a read is performed with Weaviate with a replication factor of 3 and 8 nodes.
-The blue node acts as coordinator node.
+The blue node acts as the coordinator node.
 The consistency level is set to QUORUM

 , so the coordinator node only waits for two out of three responses before sending the result back to the client.